Achievements

 Clinical and Translational Research Home for Georgia and Scientific Advances

-From 2007 through 2023, this partnership has developed a Georgia home for clinical and translational research and has directly supported or contributed to 2,700 investigators with over 6,500 instances of program support including 1,450 from Georgia CTSA Clinical Research Centers (GCRCs), 1,200 from Biostatistics, Epidemiology, & Research Design (BERD) consults, and 600 from Informatics; 500 Pilot Grants awards with $20 million in pilot grant funding and over $143 million in follow-on funding; and 560 future clinical and translational scientists (MSCR, CPTR, KL2, and TL1 scholars or trainees).
-Direct support has also contributed to over 4,000 scientific publications.
+From 2007 through 2026, this partnership has developed a Georgia home for clinical and translational research and has assisted 3,300 investigators including 1,900 Clinical Research Center studies, 1,350 Biostatistics and Research Design consultations, and 8,500 Collaboration and Team Science event participants; 576 Pilot Grants awarded with $25.7 million in pilot grant funding and over $196 million in follow-on funding, 8:1 return on investment; and 500 future clinical and translational scientists trained (MSCR, CPTR, KL2, and TL1 scholars or trainees).
+Direct support has also contributed to over 5,000 scientific publications, 250,000 citations, 2.4 times the average citation rate for comparable papers.

 Georgia CTSA's most recent direct support of breakthroughs in cutting-edge clinical and translational research: